 Moreover, research on Digital Libraries has been carried out (history, evolution, state-of-the-art, international best practices, ways to overcome language obstacles and achieve intersectoral understanding etc.) as well as their possibilities, challenges, risks and limitations (Europeana included).
 In conjunction with the aforementioned, an extended study of a substantial number of relevant EU-funded research projects has been conducted regarding: repositories, tools, vocabularies and thesauruses used, interoperability, the combination of the information with text and/or geometry and/or image, the user experience as well as their objectives, added value, challenges and future work.
-Additionally, research has been carried out on 3D standards, User Interfaces, Virtual CH, Multimedia e-encyclopedias, Dissemination and Standardization, while the guidelines provided by CLARIN-ERIC, ESFRI, JPICH ERA and IPR have been explored as well.
+Additionally, research has been carried out on 3D standards, User Interfaces, Virtual CH, Multimedia e-encyclopedias, dissemination and standardization, while the guidelines provided by CLARIN-ERIC, ESFRI, JPICH ERA and IPR have also been explored.